mrwangyou/DBRL/README.md

 [Reference Manual](doc/QuickStart_en.md) | [简体中文使用手册](doc/QuickStart_zh.md)

-### We're looking forward to your contribution, such as your air combat reinforcement learning models, to this dogfight benchmark.
-If you are interesting in this project, feel free to contact `mrwangyou [at] stu [dot] xjtu [dot] edu [dot] cn`.
+<b> We're looking forward to your contribution, such as your air combat reinforcement learning models, to this dogfight benchmark.
+If you are interesting in this project, feel free to contact `mrwangyou [at] stu [dot] xjtu [dot] edu [dot] cn`. </b>